 The Lake Restoration Strategy (2008) outlines how the Broads Authority's approach to maintaining good water quality in water bodies in the Broads and to prevent the further decline of other existing water bodies due to climate change.

-The Volunteer Strategy (2017 - 2022) outlines how the Broads Authority utilises volunteers and identifies multiple objectives for the future to further develop and refine our volunteer offering.
+The Volunteer Strategy (2022-2027) outlines how we use volunteers to help our work in the Broads, and identifies objectives to develop and refine our volunteer offer.
 Find out more on our volunteering page.